libp2p/specs/pubsub/gossipsub/README.md

 The meshsub router offsers a baseline construction with good amplification control properties, which we augment with _gossip_ about message flow.
-The gossip is emited to random subsets of peers not in the mesh, similar to randomsub, and it allows us to propagate _metadata_ about message flow throughout the network.
+The gossip is emitted to random subsets of peers not in the mesh, similar to randomsub, and it allows us to propagate _metadata_ about message flow throughout the network.
 The metadata can be arbitrary, but as a baseline we include the message ids of seen messages in the last few seconds.